-1103.5.1 Group A-2.
-An automatic sprinkler system shall be installed in accordance with Section 903.3.1.1 throughout existing buildings or portions thereof used as Group A-2 occupancies with an occupant load of 300 or more.
-Spray Booths and Rooms.
+1103.5.5 Spray Booths and Rooms.
 Existing spray booths and spray rooms shall be protected by an approved automatic fire-extinguishing system in accordance with Section 2404.

-(Reason: Consistent with amendment to IFC 2404, and long-standing regional requirement.
-The published 1103.5.1 requiring sprinklers retroactively in A-2 occupancies was deleted by ICC Errata.)
+(Reason: Consistent with amendment to IFC 2404, and long-standing regional requirement to protect this hazardous operation.)

-\\\Section 1103.7; add Section 1103.7.8 and 1103.7.8.1 to read as follows:
+Section 1103.7; add Section 1103.7.7 and 1103.7.7.1 to read as follows:

-1103.7.8 Fire Alarm System Design Standards.
+1103.7.7 Fire Alarm System Design Standards.
 Where an existing fire alarm system is upgraded or replaced, the devices shall be addressable.
 Fire alarm systems utilizing more than 20 smoke and/or heat detectors shall have analog initiating devices.